 Every HR strategist knows this: A happy employee is a good employee.
 Productivity rates soar when employee satisfaction is kept high.
-For businesses to succeed, the key lies in keep your employees happy.
+For businesses to succeed, the key lies in keeping your employees happy.
 But how do you tell when your staff is not, especially in an Asian context where people are reluctant to voice out dissatisfaction?

 This is often the first warning sign.
 When employees regularly come in late for work, often go absent or take longer lunch breaks, it could very well be that your staff is disinterested in the job.
 When others have to constantly fill in for them, resentment can build up and dampen the mood at the workplace.
-Such behavior may arise from personal problems, but it still is important that hirers take the effort to understand the employees’ situations, and to listen to what they have to say.
+Such behaviour may arise from personal problems, but it still is important that hirers take the effort to understand the employees’ situations, and listen to what they have to say.
 This is more so if their unhappiness stems from work.

 The most productive workers are usually those who are happy at their jobs.
 Poor and tardy work is also an indicator that the employee has disconnected from the job or lacks guidance in how to put in good work.
 It could also be that the employee has problems integrating with the rest of the staff, and find it difficult to communicate with them.
 Employers should step in to help ease workplace dynamics, and act as a moderator to facilitate internal conversations.